franciscop/legally/README.md

 legally -reports
 ```

-If the table is not displaying correctly, you can pass it a `--border` option with 'ascii':
+### Styles

+You can change the style of the table with the `--border` option.
+Try the `ascii` option if the table is not displayed correctly by default:

 ```bash
 legally --border thin